Wisconsin Home Energy Assistance Program (WHEAP)

 Sophie Beaumont Building – 2nd floor

 Applications will be accepted in various formats:

-- Paper applications will be available Monday-Friday 8am-4:30pm at Brown County Department of Human Services, Economic Support Unit, 111 N Jefferson St, Green Bay, WI 54301.
+- Paper applications will be available Monday-Friday 8am-4:30pm at Brown County Health and Human Services Department, Economic Support Unit, 111 N Jefferson St, Green Bay, WI 54301.
 You also may contact our reception desk at 920-448-6460 or email BCHSEA@co.brown.wi.us to request an application be mailed to you.

 - Paper applications will also be available for pick up at the following locations:

 Aging and Disability Resource Center (ADRC), 300 S. Adams St, Green Bay, WI 54301; office hours: 8am-4:30pm

 The Salvation Army, 626 Union Ct, Green Bay, WI 54303; office hours: 9am-4:30pm

 St. Vincent de Paul, 920 Weise Street, Green Bay, WI 54302; office hours: Monday-Friday 9am-3pm

 - Scheduled face-to-face and telephone appointments will be available by calling Brown County Health and Human Services Department, Economic Support Unit at 920-448-6460 or by email at BCHSEA@co.brown.wi.us .

 - 2018 Outreach Locations, Dates and Times — Coming Soon!!!